uhub/awesome-chatgpt/README.md

 * [epsilla-cloud/vectordb](https://github.com/epsilla-cloud/vectordb) - Epsilla is a high performance Vector Database Management System
 * [NeumTry/NeumAI](https://github.com/NeumTry/NeumAI) - Neum AI is a best-in-class framework to manage the creation and synchronization of vector embeddings at large scale.
 * [waylaidwanderer/PandoraAI](https://github.com/waylaidwanderer/PandoraAI) - PandoraAI is a web chat client powered by node-chatgpt-api, allowing users to easily chat with multiple AI systems while also offering support for custom presets.
 With its seamless and convenient design, PandoraAI provides an engaging conversational AI experience.
-* [utkusen/promptmap](https://github.com/utkusen/promptmap) - a security scanner for custom LLM applications
-* [aschmelyun/subvert](https://github.com/aschmelyun/subvert) - Generate subtitles, summaries, and chapters from videos in seconds
 * [Taewan-P/gpt_mobile](https://github.com/Taewan-P/gpt_mobile) - Chat app for Android that supports answers from multiple LLMs at once.
 Bring your own API key AI client.
 Supports OpenAI, Anthropic, Google, and Ollama.
 Designed with Material3 & Compose.
 * [Skythinker616/gpt-assistant-android](https://github.com/Skythinker616/gpt-assistant-android) - 【新增PDF和Office文件解析上传】安卓端全场景GPT助手，可用音量键唤起并进行语音交流，支持联网、拍照、模板、PDF和Office文件解析等 | GPT assistant for Android, activated via volume keys for voice interaction, supporting features such as networking, taking photos, templates and parsing PDF and Office documents.
+* [aschmelyun/subvert](https://github.com/aschmelyun/subvert) - Generate subtitles, summaries, and chapters from videos in seconds
+* [pchunduri6/rag-demystified](https://github.com/pchunduri6/rag-demystified) - An LLM-powered advanced RAG pipeline built from scratch
 * [kazuki-sf/YouTube_Summary_with_ChatGPT](https://github.com/kazuki-sf/YouTube_Summary_with_ChatGPT) - YouTube Summary with ChatGPT is a simple Chrome Extension (manifest v3) that allows you to get both YouTube video transcripts and summary of the video with OpenAI's ChatGPT AI technology.
-* [pchunduri6/rag-demystified](https://github.com/pchunduri6/rag-demystified) - An LLM-powered advanced RAG pipeline built from scratch
 * [octimot/StoryToolkitAI](https://github.com/octimot/StoryToolkitAI) - An editing tool that uses AI to transcribe, understand content and search for anything in your footage,  integrated with ChatGPT and other AI models
 * [KoushikNavuluri/Claude-API](https://github.com/KoushikNavuluri/Claude-API) - This project provides an unofficial API for Claude AI, allowing users to access and interact with Claude AI .
 * [riwigefi/light-gpt](https://github.com/riwigefi/light-gpt) - Light-GPT is an interactive website project based on the GPT-3.5-Turbo Model.
 * [cjyaddone/ChatWaifu](https://github.com/cjyaddone/ChatWaifu) - Combined ChatGPT with Moegoe TTS to create a Chatting Waifu
-* [chapyter/chapyter](https://github.com/chapyter/chapyter) - Chapyter: ChatGPT Code Interpreter in Jupyter Notebooks
 * [lobehub/lobe-chat-agents](https://github.com/lobehub/lobe-chat-agents) - 🤖 / 🏪 Agent Index - This is the agent index for LobeChat.
 It accesses index.json from this repository to display a list of available agents for LobeChat to the agent market.
+* [chapyter/chapyter](https://github.com/chapyter/chapyter) - Chapyter: ChatGPT Code Interpreter in Jupyter Notebooks
 * [vastxie/Happy-ChatGPT](https://github.com/vastxie/Happy-ChatGPT) - ChatGPT 国粹版，和 GPT 一起学习地道的中国话吧
 * [chain-ml/council](https://github.com/chain-ml/council) - Council is an open-source platform for the rapid development and robust deployment of customized generative AI applications
 * [cocacola-lab/ChatIE](https://github.com/cocacola-lab/ChatIE) - The online version is temporarily unavailable because we cannot afford the key.
 You can clone and run it locally.
 Note: we set defaul openai key.
 If keys exceed plan and are invalid, please tell us.
 The response speed depends on openai. ( sometimes, the official is too crowded and slow)